A Guide to Identity Access Management in the Mid-Market

 For small- and medium-sized companies, especially those trying to break into a competitive industry, it can be tempting to put IAM on the back burner.
 Establishing proper IAM protocols is time-consuming, requires a dedicated IT staff, and usually comes with an initial and ongoing financial investment.

-However, turning a blind eye on IAM can lead to unintended implications in the future.
+However, disregarding IAM can lead to unintended implications in the future.
 When considering the long-term benefits of IAM, evaluating risk is paramount.
 Legitimate user credentials were used in most data breaches, with 63% involving weak, default, or stolen passwords.
 By lowering the priority for IAM, you could be exposing the company to an increased chance of cyberattacks and data breaches as a result of your digital resources not being closely monitored.

 An important thing to note is that IAM protects you from both external and internal attacks.
 A major percentage of hacking incidents occur because of insider threats.
 In fact, 65% of organizations are aware that their employees are using unsanctioned file-sharing tools, with 60% citing a lack of visibility into what users are sharing and accessing as a top concern.